michaelthoreau/michaelthoreau.github.io/photos.md

 <br />

 ![Photos-10](../photos/photos-10.jpg)
-*A super clear day in NYC, perhaps for the last time before polution returns with the traffic* - Spring 2020
+*A super clear day in NYC for perhaps the last time before the polution returns with the traffic* - Spring 2020

 <br />